 This section sets out principles to optimise ongoing staff capacity and reduce exposure to vulnerable patients and others

-- Decision to undertake face to face assessment should be made on clinical need.
-Minimising face to face contact is especially important when patients are in a higher risk category for COVID-19 infection e.g. older patients, those with compromised immunity or significant physical comorbidity.
+- A decision to undertake face to face assessment should be made on clinical need.
+Minimising face-to-face contact is especially important when patients are in a higher risk category for COVID-19 infection e.g. older patients, those with compromised immunity or significant physical comorbidity.

 - Where face to face assessment is clinically indicated, liaison psychiatry staff should be supported by their organisation(s) to practice safely.
 They should be given the same access to relevant PPE as other services in the acute hospital and be supported to follow national and local guidance on safe working practices